Several factors can contribute to non-adherence of long-term treatment

 Role of Diagnosis

-Certain psychiatric illnesses can also raise the risk for a patient being non-adherent to medication.
+Certain psychiatric drugs illnesses can also raise the risk for a patient being non-adherent to medication.
 These said the rate of non-adherence to medication is highest among younger patients with schizophrenia, as well as bipolar disorder.

 “Men tend to be less adherent than women,” he added.